 These are not only my favorite, but also a family favorite because they are perfect for kids and picky eaters since you can build your own fajita, fajita bowl, or even a fajita salad to keep it light and healthy.
 And bonus- its FAST!
 I mean like make it in minutes fast!

-So what makes chicken fajitas not just ok, but really, really amazingly delicious?!
+So what makes chicken fajitas not just okay, but really, really amazingly delicious?!

 The best chicken fajitas are: